rodmidde/icaase/spring-ws-camel/README.md

 3. Deploy the war (Dare2DateCamel.war) to the Tomcat instance
 4. Run Tomcat.
 If only the Tomcat homepage shows up you have to fall back to the alternative
 5. Visit http://localhost:8080/Dare2DateCamel/applyregistration.wsdl or drop a SOAP message in the inbox folder
+6. This project does not contain a JAXB-plugin so you have to generate (right click XSD->WebServices->Generate Java Code...)
+Java classes yourself based on your own XSD.

 Alternative
 -----------